tekknolagi/tekknolagi.github.com/_posts/2025-02-03-scrapscript-ir.md

 Let's tackle each of the aforementioned concerns one by one.

-To merge basic blocks, I adapted a compiler pass called CleanCFG from the Cinder project, which is itself an adapted form of the compiler pass CleanCFG from the HHVM project.
+To merge basic blocks, I adapted a compiler pass called CleanCFG from the Cinder project, which I previously adapted from the compiler pass CleanCFG from the HHVM project.

 ```python
 @dataclasses.dataclass